OMNIALowCode/omnia3/docs/pages/omnia3/Connector/omnia3_connector_introduction.md

 Only one connector can be connected using the same pair of configurations (client and secret).
 For this reason, if you start a new connector with the same configuration, the platform will request the previously active connector to shut down.

 In this case, you will see a warning in the new connector saying *"Another connector or connection has been disconnected."*.
 This message can also mean that the connector for some reason (network instability for example) needed to start a new connection with the server.

+## 6. Communication Security
+The Connector initiates a communication socket with the Platform servers.
+During the connection the connector is authenticated in the platform using the Id and Secret configured.

+This way, the connector is treated by the security system as a user, enabling the platform administrator to manage the privileges to that connector user.

+Besides the authorization part, is higlhy recommended to configure the [OMNIA Platform to work with HTTPS](https://docs.omnialowcode.com/omnia3_deploymenttutorial.html#53-configure-https), in order to use a secure communication channel.